 These need a good breadth of content linked to ensure users can find what they’re looking for.
-Think about what users will see when they arrive at your landing page.
+Think about .
 Consider what led them there and tailor the links shown to account for their next steps.

 Depending on the purpose of your landing page, it’s possible you will not include any content links.
 In this instance, keeping traffic on a specific page and only offering them a CTA to complete the desired action will be best.
 An example of this would be a landing page for an insurance agency where “getting a quote” is the sole objective for this traffic.

 2. Blog posts

 Blog posts are perfect for internal linking.
 Users expect to see multiple links in blog posts, so make the most of it.
 Link to all posts on the same topic to increase the page’s authority for search engine ranking.

 Take the example of a blog about sales.
 Users already reading a post about automation would find a link to an article on very relevant.
 A link to an article on sales techniques might still be appropriate but less relevant.
 Search engine bots can analyze the relevance of links and use this as a ranking criterion.

 3. New & old content